Mihailuser/Faction/README.md

 # Faction class
- New type for C# -Faction
+A new type for C# -Faction